Bitskwela/bitdev-dml-exercises/contracts/ch_07_html_css_js_python/le_19_media_queries/quiz.md

    - C. Loads CSS faster
    - D. Enables JavaScript

+**Answer: B**

+The viewport meta tag tells mobile browsers how to display the page.
+Without it, mobile browsers show the desktop version zoomed out.

 4. Which approach is recommended for responsive design?
    - A. Desktop-first (start with desktop, override for mobile)
    - B. Mobile-first (start with mobile, add for larger screens)
    - C. Tablet-first
    - D. TV-first

+**Answer: B**

+Mobile-first approach starts with mobile styles, then progressively enhances for larger screens using `min-width` media queries.

 5. What does `@media (orientation: portrait)` target?
    - A. Horizontal screens (width > height)
    - B. Vertical screens (height > width)
    - C. Square screens
    - D. Desktop computers only

+**Answer: B**

+`orientation: portrait` targets vertical screens where height is greater than width (like a phone held upright).

 ---